Incandescent-Turtle/zombieattack/README.md

 ---
 ## 🎲 Basic Gamplay
 [Zombies](#-zombie-types) pour in from all four sides of your screen.
-If they hit you, you will lose help.
+If they hit you, you will lose health.
 Shoot them or hit them with [grenades](#-grenades)!
 Collect [items](#-ground-items) on the ground and buy things in the shop to help you out.

 ---